Pixie (X-Men): Powers and abilities

-Because the spell to steal Megan's soul was interrupted, a new Soulsword could not be formed; instead, Megan can summon a Souldagger, a mystical item that disrupts magical constructs and harms magical beings.
-Because of her connection with Magik, as Megan uses the Souldagger, her personality changes and becomes darker and more disturbing.
-Her dagger later changes from silver to red after it absorbs Pixie's Bloodstone.
+Because the spell to steal Megan Gwynn's soul was interrupted, a new Soulsword could not be formed.
+Instead, Gwynn can summon a Souldagger, a mystical item that disrupts magic and harms magical beings.
+Because of her connection with Magik, as Gwynn uses the Souldagger, her personality changes and becomes darker.
+Her dagger later changes from silver to red after it absorbs Gwynn's Bloodstone.
 It is unclear if this change is merely cosmetic.
-Like recent depictions of the Soulsword, Pixie's Souldagger appears to have physical effects beyond disrupting magic and harming magical creatures.
-For example, while the abilities of the mutant Malice are psionic and based on mutation and not magic, the soul dagger is able to exorcise Malice's psyche from Karima Shapandar.
+Like recent depictions of the Soulsword, Gwynn's Souldagger appears to have physical effects beyond disrupting magic and harming magical creatures.
+For instance, while the abilities of the mutant Malice are psionic and based on mutation and not magic, the Souldagger is able to exorcise Malice's psyche from Karima Shapandar.
 It also appears to have physically harmed Empath, disrupting his psychic abilities and leaving him blind after she stabs him in the head with it.

-Though untrained in the mystic arts, Pixie is able to wield magic, largely due to black magic which has filled the missing portions of her soul.
-Pixie can recite the incantation taught to her by Illyana Rasputin ("Sihal Novarum Chinoth") to teleport over long distances and to the dimension of Limbo.
-She is capable of teleporting herself and large groups over vast distances and across dimensions with relative ease, though teleporting without focusing ("blind teleporting") can be hazardous, causing those transported to be scattered and potentially causing injury to Pixie herself.
-Megan has also been able to banish demons using magic.
-Megan has demonstrated that she is capable of casting a sleeping spell.
-Following the events of "Quest for Magik," Pixie is approached by both Doctor Strange and Amanda Sefton to receive formal tutelage in sorcery after she has come of age.
+Though untrained in the mystic arts, Megan Gwynn is able to wield magic, largely due to black magic which has filled the missing portions of her soul.
+She can recite the incantation taught to her by Illyana Rasputin ("Sihal Novarum Chinoth") to teleport over long distances and to the dimension of Limbo.
+She is capable of teleporting herself and large groups over vast distances and across dimensions with relative ease, though teleporting without focusing can be hazardous, causing those transported to be scattered and potentially causing injury to Pixie herself.
+Gwynn has also been able to banish demons using magic.
+She has demonstrated that she is capable of casting a sleeping spell.
+Following the events of "Quest for Magik," Gwynn is approached by both Doctor Strange and Amanda Sefton to receive formal tutelage in sorcery after she has come of age.

+Additionally, she has been trained in hand-to-hand combat at the institute.